SourLemonJuice/WarmaShark-Roulette.TUI/README.md

 Goto `source/` folder and run `make` or `make default` or `make warmaShark.out`\
 Executable file named `warmaShark.out`

+For Windows Build:\
+Emm...
+There is a `#include <execinfo.h>` in log system.
+So MSYS2 can't build it, I'm also don't want to change it.
+TBD

 ## Todo list

 - Dialogue component 2